tfpauly/draft-happy-eyeballs-v3/charter.md

 failover.
 Any reporting mechanisms need to preserve user privacy, accurately detect broken deployments, and produce actionable reports.

-The working group will focus on a connection establishment algorithm that starts with a fully-qualified domain name (FQDN) and ends with a single established connection to a server.
+The Happy Eyeballs Version 3 algorithm will be scoped to connection establishment that starts with a fully-qualified domain name (FQDN) and ends with a single established connection to a server.
 While the algorithm may apply to scenarios with multiple network links, or pools of multiple connections, specific mechanisms for such scenarios are out of scope for the working group.

 The updated algorithm is expected to have increased cross-functional scope, beyond the original versions of the algorithm developed in V6OPS.
 The HAPPY